-The School of Music requires that most incoming graduate students complete a series of diagnostic placement examinations prior to matriculation.
-The results of these examinations are used to guide students in planning their programs of study and in preparing for their preliminary examinations.
+The School of Music requires that most incoming graduate students complete a diagnostic placement examination prior to matriculation.
+The results of this examination is used to guide students in planning their programs of study and in preparing for their preliminary examinations.
 Results of the placement examinations (and any courses used to fulfill deficiencies) hold for five years, regardless of degree program.